gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-11/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/package-mongodb/pull/24: If you set the `cluster_size` param of the  `mongodb-cluster` module to 0, it will now create no resources whatsoever.
-Since Terraform doesn't allow you to use `count` with `module` directly, this provides a convenient way to disable the `mongodb-cluster` module in certain environments (e.g., disable the backup jobs in pre-prod environments).
+Since Terraform doesn&apos;t allow you to use `count` with `module` directly, this provides a convenient way to disable the `mongodb-cluster` module in certain environments (e.g., disable the backup jobs in pre-prod environments).

 </div>